vmware-archive/mcare-demo/README.md

-### Developer Workstation Installation Steps
+## Developer Workstation Installation Steps

 #### Install Python and Python Virtual Env

-// if python virtualEnv not on workstation
+if python virtualEnv is not already on the workstation

 ```

+   $virtualenv --version

    $ sudo pip install virtualenv
 ```

-Then
+Then once virtualenv is installed

 ```
    $ mkdir ~/vcademo/virtualEnvs